chisleynate/admin-hero/README.md

 5. Once installed, click **Activate Plugin**.

 ### Usage
-1. After activation, a note icon (📝) appears in the admin bar.
+1. After activation, a AdminHero logo icon appears in the admin bar.
 2. Click the icon to open the notes modal.
 3. Write or edit your notes using the editor.
 4. Click **Save** to store your notes.